ayudhaamari/real-waste-classification-cnn/README.md

 ![Model Learning Curve](images/performance.jpg)
 *Learning curve showing the model's training and validation performance over epochs*

-This plot provides insights into how our model's performance improved during the training process, helping us understand its learning dynamics and potential areas for optimization.
+This plot provides insights into how the model's performance improved during the training process, helping to understand its learning dynamics and potential areas for optimization.

 ## 🌐 Deployment